linroger/Finance-Notes-and-Marginalia/Credit Markets/Credit Market PSETS/Credit Markets Homework 2.md

 ## b.
 Add function to construct generic fixed rate cashflow schedules from symbology data

 Use one row of the symbology dataframe as input to the function.
-Use the helper function to convert a date string to a [[Credit Markets Homework 2|QuantLib date object]].
+Use the helper function to convert a date string to a [QuantLib date object](.md).
 ```python
 Def get_ql_date (date) -> ql.
 Date:
     """